paineleffler/paineleffler/README.md

 ### My Website
 **Status:** Active

 These are my playgrounds for new ideas that I'm working on and learning.
-Currently this is a chat interface with LangChain, Gemini with some access to tools about my Strava activites and content from my resume.
+Currently this is a chat interface with LangChain, Gemini with some access to tools about my Strava activities and content from my resume.
 I've also built in tracking with a dashboard to help with insights into shared links.

 **Links:**
 - [PaineLeffler.com](https://paineleffler.com)